bafsheh/bafsheh/README.md

 - **Languages:** Swift, Objective-C, Python, Ruby
 - **Platforms:** iOS (iPhone, iPad, MacOS)

-## 🎯 Interests
-- AI on the device (on-device machine learning and intelligence)
-- Developing Arcade and FPS games
-- Exploring new trends in mobile and AI technologies

-## 🚀 Current Focus
-- Building high-performance iOS applications
-- Experimenting with on-device AI capabilities
-- Designing and developing engaging arcade and FPS games

 ## 📫 Contact
 Feel free to reach out for collaborations or interesting opportunities related to iOS, AI, or game development!